Mental Health In The Workplace

 The workplace as we know it has shifted considerably in the last year.
-Many of us were accustomed to the ‘to and fro’ workweek rat-races, and few of us expected that to change in our working lifetimes unless we actively sought another way to earn.
-Mental health was becoming a hot topic as the pandemic took over our consciousness and stress proliferated exponentially.
+Many of us were accustomed to the ‘to and fro’ workweek rat-races.
+Few of us expected that to change in our working lifetimes unless we actively sought another way to earn.
+Mental health in the workplace was becoming a hot topic as the pandemic took over our consciousness and stress proliferated exponentially.

 Instead, we found ourselves in unfamiliar territory.
 Work from home if at all possible, they said.
 Those of us that could, did so.

 There was however another huge proportion of the population who either couldn’t work from home and continued to trek to their workplace.
 And those who were put on furlough with pay who diligently stayed at home.
 Not to mention those who were self-employed but unable to work because of lockdown restrictions.

 Each and every work situation was different and every variation had its own set of particular stresses.

 What is remarkable is how many companies and businesses that perhaps had a ‘mental health in the workplace policy’ were suddenly aware of how woefully inadequate their policies actually were.

 It certainly brought mental health in the workplace to the forefront as a collective.
 It has opened up our dialogue with meaningful discussion and new attitudes.